 Their cooking abilities ranged from microwaving to grinding wheat for homemade bread, with home cooks and a professional chef in between.

-Vegetarians, meat lovers, picky kids, die-hard foodies, junk food junkies, and health nuts.
-People with little money to those who can afford to eat whatever they want.
+Vegetarians, meat lovers, picky kids, die-hard foodies, junk food junkies, and health nuts were all in the mix.
+There were people with little money, and those who can afford to eat whatever they want.
 People who consider themselves serious preppers, to people who hadn’t even heard the term before.

 We followed all manufacturer instructions.
 Water was boiled in a kettle, a pot on electric and gas stoves, or a Coleman camp stove with propane canisters.